What is the Human Impact on the Environment?

 Every living thing has an impact on its environment.
 Therefore a human impact on the environment is inevitable.
 By simply existing, all species - including ourselves - will imprint their mark on the world around them.

 The information regarding our human impact is vast and impossible to cover in one article but I will attempt to cover a basic overview.
+Sound good?

 Perhaps the most obvious examples of a negative human impact on the environment is water pollution.
 It's obvious we need water to survive but few people realize how much we need and just how much is available.
 Consider these facts from the United Nations Environment Programme: